Showing posts with label #Libertytheater. Show all posts

 The theatre was in a new building also containing four stores.
 One store, Brother and Sister Shop, was already open and in operation, but the other three stores opened at the same time as the theatre.

-The theatre featured the voice of the theatre sound equipment and had a completely duplicating set that could be activated by a snap of a switch in case of failure.
+The theatre featured the sound of the theatre's equipment and had a fully duplicating set that could be activated by a snap of a switch in case of failure.

-The theatre was the first in the South to feature Slide-back seats, which could be retracted six inches with the shove of the body, to make it easier for people to walk in front of the other customers.
+The theatre was the first in the South to feature Slide-back seats, which could be retracted six inches with a shove of the body, making it easier for people to walk in front of other customers.

 This theatre's last night of operation was Thursday, March 13, 1980.

-It was reopened for concerts, and special events and used in a film festival in 2011.
+It was reopened for concerts, special events, and used in a film festival in 2011.
 By 2012, it was in use as a live theatre.

 Shoals Theatre